Code of Conduct 2021

 Morgan Stanley’s reputation for integrity and excellence is essential to the Firm’s success.
 Franchise risk arises when a transaction, business practice, client or counterparty could damage Morgan Stanley’s reputation.
 Examples of issues that may give rise to franchise risk include:

-- a client that is linked to alleged corruption, money laundering or other improper activities
+- a client that is linked to alleged corruption, financial crime risk or other improper activities

 - a transaction that lacks appropriate economic substance or business purpose